deviodigital/dispensary-age-verification/readme.txt

 == Changelog ==

+*   Updated `.pot` file name and updated text strings for localization in `languages/dispensary-age-verification.pot`

 = 2.4 =
 *   Added admin notice based on installed version of AVWP Pro in `dispensary-age-verification.php`
 *   Updated public CSS enqueue to use the minified file version in `public/class-dispensary-age-verification-public.php`
-*   Updated `.pot` file name and updated text strings for localization in `languages/age-verification.pot`
+*   Updated `.pot` file name and updated text strings for localization in `languages/avwp.pot`
 *   Updated the plugin text-domain from `dispensary-age-verification` to `avwp` in multiple files
 *   Updated Class names to use use the `Age_Verification` prefix (removing 'Dispensary') in multiple files
 *   Updated function names to use the `avwp` prefix in multiple files